Azure/Solution-Architecture-Questions/docs/technical-requirements.md

         * What HA features are available in the current applications?  (ex.
 SQL HA)
     * BC/DR
         * What is the RTO/RPO?
 Is the solution business-critical?
         * Which regions do you need to deploy to?
-Are their Paired Regions?
+Are they Paired Regions?
         * Will the DR solution need to meet the same production requirements (ex. same/reduced traffic, lower performance)
         * How do users access the service now, via IP, URL etc..
         * Do you have an existing DR or Incident Recovery Plan?
         * How do you perform DR testing?

 * Security
     * What are your biggest threat vectors?
     * Do you need Firewall?
 Egress/Ingress restrictions?
     * Are you subject to any regulatory/organizational mandates or policies?

 * Identity
     * Do you need to support identities from identity providers external to Azure Active Directory (eg., Google, Facebook, Active Directory Federation Services)?
         * Do you need to share your apps and resources with external users?
 (B2B collaboration)